Chapter 6 : Welcome Back

 She glanced over and gave him a slight nod of the head before going back to whatever she was daydreaming about.
 He acted as if it didn't affect him, but I knew it did.
 I felt for him because it seemed as if I was in the exact same position (well, without the whole everyone wanting me part).

-dating," Kale said, nodding towards Scorpius and Rose at the Ravenclaw table.
+"Apparently they aren't dating," Kale said, nodding towards Scorpius and Rose at the Ravenclaw table.
 Their heads were very close together as they talked and laughed together.
 "Not like anyone believes them."

 "If their dads knew, they would literally kill them so it's easier for them to tell everyone that they're not dating rather than have someone slip up and tell one of them," Katelyn said.
-"Their dads really
+"Their dads really hate each other."

 "Which is silly because the Wotter clan has made amends with the Malfoy’s, thanks to Adri's mum," Dominique said.
 "The only one who still holds a grudge is Uncle Ron."